ACEnglish/kanpig/README.md

 | 0x16   | The number of reads supporting the alternate allele less than 5 (only present on non-ref variants) |
 | 0x32   | The best scoring path through the variant graph only used part of the haplotype.
 This may be indicative of a false-negative in the variant graph. |

+# 🔌 Compute Resources

+Kanpig is highly parallelized and will fully utilize all threads it is given.
+However, hyperthreading doesn't seem to help and therefore the number of threads should probably be limited to the number of physical processors available.

+For memory, a general rule is kanpig will need about 20x the size of the compressed `.vcf.gz`.
+The minimum required memory is also dependent on the number of threads running as each will need space for its processing.
+For example, a 1.6Gb vcf (~5 million SVs) using 16 cores needs at least 32Gb of RAM.
+That same vcf with 8 or 4 cores needs at least 24Gb and 20Gb of RAM, respectively.

 # 🔬 Experimental Parameter Details

 These parameters have a varying effect on the results and are not guaranteed to be stable across releases.